-24. Article 13(2) lists the categories of persons who "may not be elected".
+- 23. Article 13(2) lists the categories of persons who "may not be elected".
 Such a wording is ambiguous.
 Should it be understood as listing restrictions to the right to stand as a candidate, or as listing restrictions to the right to take a mandate?
 In other words, is Article 13(2) dealing with ineligibility or with incompatibility?
-In the former case, the restrictions of article 13(2) would provide ground to reject a candidacy before the elections; in the latter case, the restrictions would theoretically only apply when taking the mandate.

-25. In fact article 13(2) mixes up together the two situations.
+In the former case, the restrictions of article 13(2) would provide ground to reject a candidacy before the elections; in the latter case, the restrictions would theoretically only apply when taking the mandate. - 24.
+In fact article 13(2) mixes up together the two situations.
 Some restrictions clearly seem to deal with the right to stand as a candidate, in particular: restrictions applying to persons who do not have the right to vote [13(2)b], to "persons convicted to deprivation of liberty by a final judgment of the law court and whose criminal record is not extinguished" [13(2)c], and to "persons deprived of the right to occupy responsibility functions by a final decision of the law court" [13(2)d].
 It is less clear for the two other restrictions, which could be interpreted as incompatibilities, although it is not clearly specified: "serving military men" [13(2)a] and "persons who have beside the Republic of Moldova nationality and other nationality for the position of deputy in the conditions of Art.
-75" [13(2) b1].

-26. For the sake of clarity, it is recommended avoiding the use of the wording "right to be elected", in favour of the legally clearer "right to stand as a candidate".
-It is also recommended to regulate incompatibilities in a separate and clearer provision.

-27. Beyond the above mentioned ambiguity, the restrictions established by article 13(2) deserve more substantive attention:

-28. An amendment to Article 13(2)c excludes persons "convicted to deprivation of liberty by a final judgment of the law court serving their sentence in detention centers or who have uncovered criminal record for committing serious, very serious, or exceptionally serious crimes" and a new Article 13(2)d denies passive suffrage to "persons deprived of the right to occupy responsibility functions by a final decision of the law court".
+75" [13(2) b1]. - 25.
+For the sake of clarity, it is recommended avoiding the use of the wording "right to be elected", in favour of the legally clearer "right to stand as a candidate".
+It is also recommended to regulate incompatibilities in a separate and clearer provision. - 26.
+Beyond the above mentioned ambiguity, the restrictions established by article 13(2) deserve more substantive attention: - 27.
+An amendment to Article 13(2)c excludes persons "convicted to deprivation of liberty by a final judgment of the law court serving their sentence in detention centers or who have uncovered criminal record for committing serious, very serious, or exceptionally serious crimes" and a new Article 13(2)d denies passive suffrage to "persons deprived of the right to occupy responsibility functions by a final decision of the law court". - 28.
+The restriction brought by amendments to Article 13(2)c may be excessive.

-11 The end of the sentence was not translated in the translation provided.

-12 Code of Good Practice in Electoral Matters (CDL-AD(2002)023rev), I. 1.1., d, v.

-29. The restriction brought by amendments to Article 13(2)c may be excessive.
 Article 13(2)d already provides for denial of passive suffrage to those persons who have been "persons deprived of the right to occupy responsibility functions by a final decision of the law court", thus recognising that denial of a right to hold an official position is something upon which a court may specifically decide as a form of punishment.
-It is advisable to further review the provision under Article 13(2)c and relevant provisions of the right to be elected, where it is proportionate to the committed crime and serves the aim set in Article 61(2) of the Criminal Code of "reinstating social justice, correction of the convicted, as well as prevention of new crimes".
+It is advisable to further review the provision under Article 13(2)c and relevant provisions of the Criminal

+Code to provide for specific cases in which a court may deprive a person of the right to be elected, where it is proportionate to the committed crime and serves the aim set in Article 61(2) of the Criminal Code of "reinstating social justice, correction of the convicted, as well as prevention of new crimes".